-Through RESPECT program, all the direct suppliers of certain categories, such as raw ingredients, and bigger suppliers in other categories, such as Services & Goods, undergo a rigorous process of assessment of their social, environmental and ethical performance that increases reliability of the supply chain, conserves our planet's natural resources, and protects the people who work for and with us.
+Through the RESPECT program, all the direct suppliers of certain categories, such as raw ingredients, and bigger suppliers in other categories, such as Services & Goods, undergo a rigorous process of assessment of their social, environmental and ethical performance that increases reliability of the supply chain, conserves our planet's natural resources, and protects the people who work for and with us.

 Our objective is to close all non-conformities and improve the suppliers’ sustainability and ethical performance through a collaborative approach and continuous improvement mindset.
 Nevertheless, in some cases we see no alternative but to terminate the relationship with suppliers that refuse to collaborate.

 As a food company, we believe that we have a critical role to play in having a positive role towards public health and nutrition issues through our broad product portfolio.
 We also believe that our communication and services should help educate consumers about the importance of healthy diets and healthy lifestyles and provide relevant information to healthcare professionals as to the importance of proper nutrition at all ages.